 Lay cotton bunting on a flat surface, and cut strips that are 1 1/2 inches wide and 6 inches long for the branches.
 Cut additional strips that are 3 inches wide and 12 inches long for the trunk.

-Wrap each branch with the 1 1/2-by-6-inch cotton strips starting at the end closest to the trunk.
+Wrap each branch with the 1 1/2-by-6-inch cotton strips starting at the end closest to the trunk and keeping the Christmas tree lights exposed or not covered.
 As you move toward the branch tips, overlap the edges of the fabric and secure them with white glue.

 Wrap the trunk using 3-by-12-inch cotton strips.
 Start wrapping at the tree's base and work upward, securing the wrap's ends with white glue.